Academic Year 2024–2025

 • Will pay up to 18 semester hours tuition per year (3 terms – Fall, Spring and Summer) for graduate work taken at Gardner-Webb University

-• Graduate assistant will receive a stipend of $5,800 per full academic year (Fall, Spring and Summer terms).
+• Graduate Assistants will receive a stipend of $5,800 per full academic year (Fall, Spring and Summer terms).
 Payments will be made monthly according to the published schedule for Graduate Assistants

-• Graduate Assistants will be required to submit bi-weekly work hours through Paycom (or similar university process) to the Payroll Office.
+• Graduate Assistants must submit bi-weekly work hours through ADP (or similar university process) to the Payroll Office.

 Termination of Loss of Support